- These FAQs were published on 10 August 2020 (with updates made following the publication of the revised Guidance on 26 March 2021).

 Toileting facilities should be included/considered in the club’s risk assessment process and clearly communicated to all session participants.
 As you will be aware many park toilet and changing facilities are closed to the public due to the COVID-19 risk.

-Please include this in our risk assessment and communicate in advance that toilets are not likely to be available, please consider the safeguarding implications if individuals are U18 and accessing parks toilets.
+The use of toilets should be avoided where possible.
+Please include this in your risk assessment and communicate in advance that toilets are not likely to be available, please consider the safeguarding implications if individuals are U18 and accessing parks toilets.
 Communication in advance to participants and parents/carers that the club will not be including toilet access during clubs sessions.

 If you do not have first aid provision provided by your venue, you must ensure that you have adequate first aid provision for all club delivered sessions to allow for any accident or emergency.